flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 # Alternate Law in the A320

 Alternate Law is activated when the plane looses certain computers, avionics or sensors , you can tell Alternate Law is in effect by the ECAM Message: "ALTN LAW: PROT LOST".

 On the PFD indications for protective limits are replaced by amber "x" indication when the associated system is unavailable.
-//Migrate to list
-Alternate Law may be caused by the failure off all three SECs, both ELACs or 2 or 3 ADRs, but also failure of a sidestick, loss of 2 hydraulic systems and many more.

 Under Alternate Law the aircraft looses attitude, high angle of attack ([Alpha Floor](afloor.md)), high speed and low energy protection.

 A recovery from Alternate Law may be possible if the causing failure can be rectified.

 ## „Failure Cases“ List
-//Self Detection should be considered for addition Following failures will lead to the activation of [Alternate Law with reduced protection](#Alternate-Law-with-Reduced-Protection)
+// Self Detection should be considered for addition Following failures will lead to the activation of [Alternate Law with reduced protection](#Alternate-Law-with-Reduced-Protection)
-//link

 - Failure of 2 ADRs
 - Failure of both ELACs
 - Failure of one elevator
 - Failure of one sidestick
 - Failure of 2 IRs
-- Loss of ELAC 1 and either green or yellow hydraulic system
+- Loss of ELAC 1 **and** either green or yellow hydraulic system
-- Loss of ELAC 2 and the blue hydraulic system
+- Loss of ELAC 2 **and** the blue hydraulic system
-//„and“ bold
 - Loss of all Spoilers
 - Loss of all three SECs

 Following failures will lead to the activation of [Alternate Law with reduced protection and mechanical yaw control](#Alternate-Law-with-Reduced-Protection)
-//link

 - Failure of both FACs
 - Failure of the green and yellow hydraulic system
 - Failure of the yaw damper
-- Emergency Electrical Configuration (On Batteries) When EMER ELEC form RAT comes AVAIL and FAC 1 is reset, recovery to Alt Yaw is possible
+- Emergency Electrical Configuration (On Batteries)

+When EMER ELEC form RAT comes AVAIL and FAC 1 is reset, recovery to Alt Yaw is possible

 Following failures will lead to the activation of [Alternate Law without Protection](#Alternate-Law-without-Protection)
-//link

 - Failure of all three ADRs
 - Failure of both SFCC Slat Channels
 - Failure of the green and blue hydraulic system
 //Warn Gear down in alt always goes to Direct
 Loss of all three IRs makes the plane fall back to [Direct](#Direct-Law) immediately
-//Add Landing Dir stuff with Alt for Yaw instead of Mech
+// Add Landing Dir stuff with Alt for Yaw instead of Mech
-//Three following points still WIP
+// Three following points still WIP

 ##Alternate Law with Reduced Protection

 - Pitch is Alt
 - Roll is Direct
 - Yaw is Alternate, may be mechanical if conditions met

 ##Alternate Law without Protection

 - Pitch is Alt (No Prot)
 - Roll is Direct
 - Yaw is Alternate

 ##Direct Law

 - Pitch is Direct
 - Roll is Direct
 - Yaw is mechanical, may be alternate if conditions met